Runway safety area: Historical development

-Recent changes in the United States

-The U.S. Federal Aviation Administration (FAA) recognized that incremental improvements inside standard RSA dimensions can enhance the margin of safety for aircraft.
-This is a significant change from the earlier concept where the RSA was deemed to end at the point it was no longer graded and constructed to standards.
-Previously, a modification to standards could be issued if the actual, graded and constructed RSA did not meet dimensional standards as long as an acceptable level of safety was provided.

-Today, modifications to standards no longer apply to runway safety areas.
-Instead, FAA airport regional division offices are required to maintain a written determination of the best practicable alternative for improving non-standard RSAs.
-They must continually analyze the non-standard RSA with respect to operational, environmental, and technological changes and revise the determination as appropriate.
-Incremental improvements are included in the determination if they are practicable and they will enhance the margin of safety.

 Warnings in Canada

 After the Air France Flight 358 accident in Toronto, Ontario, in 2005, the Transportation Safety Board of Canada (TSB) recommended changes to the runway safety areas on runways at Canadian airports.
 Since 2007, TSB suggest that airports employ EMAS (engineered material arresting system) on Canadian runways by constructing a 300 m (as per ICAO standard of 60 m + 240 m or FAA 300 m) overrun at the end of all runways.

 The EMAS can be of benefit where the aircraft leaves the runway neatly at the end, and there are several clear examples where it saved an aircraft from a serious accident.
 All EMAS are tailor fitted to a specific runway, allowing them to offer the best performance within the available area.
 Typically, slopes, distance, type of aircraft etc. are taken into consideration.
 The predicted and controlled braking force will slow the aircraft without damaging it under all weather conditions.
 If an EMAS is damaged, it will require repair, but this does not mean that the runway must be closed after an overrun, as the rest of the EMAS arrestor bed remains effective even if there are furrows caused by tire tracks across a portion of the bed.